wills106/homeassistant-solax-modbus/docs/solax-ev-charger-operation.md

 ## Summary

-The SolaX Modbus integration provides automatic detection of EV charger models with special handling for hybrid GEN1/GEN2 chargers (C311/C322).
+The SolaX Modbus integration provides automatic detection of EV charger models from both legacy prefixes and the newer category/model/power serial format, with special handling for hybrid GEN1/GEN2 chargers (C311/C322).
 When a Datahub 1000 is present, the integration defaults to OCPP-style operation, providing intelligent load management while maintaining control through Max Charge Current settings.